 Nearly 1 out of every 2 students in Latin America does not finish high school.
-Young people affected by violence are especially vulnerable to the dropout crisis.
-This month, for our third contest, we ask:

 If you´ve already registered, just log in here.